 For starters – literacy rates are at all time highs.
 No other measure is as important in determining ones economic and social impact than literacy.

-Socioeconomic disparities still exist (and need to be addressed), but US high school graduation rates are at an all time high – surpassing 84% of the population.
+Socioeconomic disparities still exist (and need to be addressed), but US high school graduation rates are at an all time high – surpassing 86% of the population.
 Despite cost challenges, college degree completion rates are also up.
-46.9% of Americans age have at least an associate’s degree, compared with 37.9% in 2008.
 The number of bachelor’s degrees, master’s degrees, and doctorates has also risen.

-The household median income is now at an all-time high of $61,372.
+The inflation adjusted household median income is now at an all-time high of $67,521.

 The Internet has Leveled the Playing Field for Financial Success

-No other invention in the history of humankind has leveled the playing field between financial haves and have-nots quite like the internet has.
+Outside of literacy and education, no other invention in the history of humankind has had to potential to level the playing field between financial haves and have-nots quite like the internet.

 Want to cut your cable bill?
 Netflix, Roku, Hulu, the rest of the internet, and your local library would be happy to provide you with all of the digital entertainment you could ever consume.